skyfe79/LearningOpenGLES2/README.md

 ## Contributor
  * Yoon-Soo, Lee([dansoonie](https://github.com/dansoonie))
   * He converted all the source code to Swift 3.0 and stabilized it.
-Thank you for his hard work.
+Thanks  for his hard work.

 ## Hello OpenGL